 I am not dressed to explore today, so I carefully walked along the edges of the field.
 Then I gingerly squat to get on eye level with the giant golden beauties and begin to frame the glorious field with the magic camera in my phone.
 I don’t consider myself a good photographer, yet I know that capturing images of my ordinary life helps me seize the present moment as it forces me to slow down and breathe.

 The field is luminous and overflowing with life.
 A feast for my eyes and a nourishing feast for the bug world.
 I see bees, flies, ladybugs and grasshoppers exploring.
-I am regretting not having my regular camera, but I keep snapping safe_sunflower_anglephotos to share on Instagram and in the newsletter.
+I am regretting not having my regular camera, but I keep snapping photos to share on Instagram and in the newsletter.

 Then I see a butterfly making her way among the flowers.
 She settles on a giant bloom and treats herself to a banquet of pollen.
 I want to capture her, but I’m too far away.